patrickarmengol/patrickarmengol.github.io/content/blog/python_learning_plan.md

 - [ ] Fluent Python
 - [ ] Python Cookbook
 - [ ] Architecture Patterns with Python
+- [ ] The Art of Clean Code

 ---

 ## Challenge Sites

+- https://leetcode.com/problemset/all/ - the goto for challenge drilling and interview prep
+- https://neetcode.io/practice - curated set of leetcode problems and sample solutions
-- https://projecteuler.net/ - nice but oww my brain
+- https://projecteuler.net/ - nice but oww my math
 - https://www.hackerrank.com/ - nice and easily digestible
 - https://exercism.org/tracks/python - is there a way to skip the beginner lessons?
 - https://www.codewars.com/ - there are typos on the homepage